 ON.63 Calculation of Specified Imported Electricity

-The electricity importer shall use one of the following equations, as applicable to calculate the emissions from specified imported electricity.
-All imported electricity that meets the definition of specified imported electricity must be reported using these calculations.
+The electricity importer shall use Equation 60-1 to calculate the amount of specified imported electricity imported in the year.
+All imported electricity that meets the definition of specified imported electricity must be reported using this calculation.